-Our Partner Durham Community Action (DCA) provides coordination and liaison across the Partnership to support current volunteering opportunities and to set up new placements, as well as monitoring this element of the programme.
+The ROAD Partnership provides coordination and liaison to support current volunteering opportunities and to set up new placements, as well as monitoring this element of the programme.

 Why become a volunteer?
 Volunteering is very rewarding for you and makes a real difference for other people.
 It can help to:

 *Create a greater sense of well-being